 I liked how the invoicing terms were easy to grasp and relatively straightforward for those with little knowledge of the subject.

-There are templates across IT and creative fields, e.g., Designer & Creative Agency, Web-Developer Template for an even faster invoice generation.
-What’s great is that it saves all your info even if you switch between templates.
+There are templates across IT and creative fields, e.g., Designer & Creative Agency Web-Developer Template, for even faster invoice generation.
+What’s great is that it saves all your info, even if you switch between templates.

 What I found interesting was the interim payment.
 Initially, the term ‘payment’ was misleading since I thought I was requesting the total sum to be paid, but when the numbers didn’t add up, I quickly figured it out.